Walter Dorn: UN Consultation

+He served as a Visiting Professional at the International Criminal Court, working on case selection policy, and technology for evidence-gathering.
+He introduced the concept of “plausible deniability” to the Prosecutor’s Office, which then used it in cases to explain the actions of alleged perpetrators.

 Fieldwork

 Dorn also has experience in United Nations field missions such as the United Nations Mission in East Timor and the UN mission in the Democratic Republic of the Congo, UNDP projects in Ethiopia, and as a Training Adviser with the UN's Department of Peacekeeping Operations (DPKO).
 He has been sent by UN Headquarters to the field missions, including MINUSCA in the Central African Republic, MINUSMA in Mali, and MONUC/MONUSC in the D. R. Congo.
+In 2017, he gave a briefing on peacekeeping technology to the annual meeting of UN Force Commanders in the Middle East, held in Naqoura, at the headquarters of the UN mission in Lebanon.

 Peacekeeping Simulation Project

 Dr. Dorn’s knowledge of peacekeeping and career in officer education is being applied to create a UN Peacekeeping Simulation game to train peacekeepers and educate the general public through experiential means.
 This project is based on detailed studies of actual peace operations.
+The initial scenario for gamification was provided to him by the UN’s Integrated Training Service.

-These scenarios offer immersive, scenario-based learning that reflects the everyday realities of peacekeepers.
+These scenarios offer immersive, scenario-based learning that reflects the everyday roles and realities of peacekeepers.
 They help players prepare for and understand the complex social situations in modern conflict zones, including child soldiers and sexual violence.
+They are used in Dorn’s courses at CFC and RMC, as well as peacekeeping training centres around the world.

 Academic career

 Walter Dorn has taught since 2000 at the Royal Military College of Canada (RMC) and at the Canadian Forces College (CFC) in both official languages using his learner-centric teaching philosophy.

 Dorn first came to RMC in 2000 to serve as the organizer (Director) of the International Peacekeeping Summer Institute which offered "critical perspectives on global peace operations."
 At RMC, he taught the War Studies courses on "International Peacekeeping" in several venues/formats: in person at RMC in Kingston and at National Defence Headquarters (NDHQ) in Ottawa, and by video-teleconference from the CFC in Toronto to students across the country.
-The course covered a wide range of topics.

 At CFC, Dorn has been engaged from his arrival in 2003 in the development of curriculum.
 He drafted Learning Outcome Guides (LOGs), including guidance (scope, teaching points and readings) for lectures and seminars, and gave feedback to planners on their drafts.
-He served as the academic adviser for the colonels and equivalents courses, i.e., National Security Studies Course (NSSC).
+He served as the academic adviser for the colonels and equivalents courses, i.e., National Security Studies Course (NSSC), later renamed the National Security Programme.